99% of traders stare at price charts. 1% read the blockchain itself.

 Active wallets = user activity.

 When active addresses rise, network usage expands.
-When they fall, retail interest fades.
+New participants enter.
+Interest builds.
+When they fall, retail fades and only committed holders remain.

 Exchange Flows